Articles of Incorporation and Rules

 (List of Representatives)

-(Convening of Ordinary General Meetings)
+(Convening of the Ordinary General Meeting)

-(Convening of an Extraordinary General Meeting)
+(Convening of Extraordinary General Meetings)

 2. When there is no Chairman or a Director acting in his place, or when a request is made under the preceding Article and the Director fails to go through the procedures to convene a General Meeting of Representatives without a valid reason, the Auditor must convene the General Meeting of Representatives

-(Procedure for convening a general meeting of representatives)
+(Procedures for convening a general meeting)

 2 Decisions on the matters set forth in the preceding paragraph must be made by resolution of the Board of Directors, except as provided for in the following paragraph